-During 2019, or during any compliance period that ended in 2019, City of Graham had no violations of drinking water quality standards.
+The City of Graham is required to monitor your drinking water for specific contaminants on a regular basis to ensure the drinking water is meeting the health standards.
+During 2020, or during any compliance period that ended in 2020, the City of Graham had no violations of drinking water quality standards.